-And you know why❓ Because most players don't pay attention to what comes before the match, thinking it doesn't matter so much.
-So be the one who does and you'll have an edge in your match!
+In fact, most players don't pay much attention to what comes before the match, thinking it doesn't matter so much.
+The result?
+We get to have an even bigger edge if we do!

 Btw if you’re new on this blog and have no clue about who I am, I'm Elena Margaria 👋🏻 and just like you, I'm on a mission to become the best tennis player I can 🥇.
 Even without a fancy team, or too much talent.
 Just with a huge desire to make it.